Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 .. code-block:: python

-    frame = []		#empty list which will store the catalog of every subfield
+    frames = []		#empty list which will store the catalog of every subfield

     for field_name in np.unique(ndwfs_bootes['field_name']):